mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-The name of a Built in or Custom DB Role to connect to an Atlas Cluster
+The name of a built-in or Custom DB Role to connect to an Atlas Cluster.

 <table>
     <thead>